Westworld (TV series): Development

 The series is based on the 1973 film of the same name (which was written and directed by Michael Crichton) and to a lesser extent on its 1976 sequel, Futureworld.
 It is the second series based on Crichton's original story after Beyond Westworld (1980), which aired on CBS for only three episodes before being cancelled.

 Warner Bros. had been considering a remake of Westworld since the early 1990s.
 After the departure of studio executive Jessica Goodman in 2011, the project was again taken under consideration.
 Jerry Weintraub had pushed for a remake for years, and after his success with HBO's Behind the Candelabra, he convinced the network to greenlight a pilot.
 He took the project to Jonathan Nolan and co-writer Lisa Joy, who saw the potential in the concept to make something far more ambitious than the original film.

 On August 31, 2013, HBO announced that they had ordered a pilot for a potential television series, with Nolan, Joy, J. J. Abrams, Jerry Weintraub and Bryan Burk as executive producers.
+Crichton received a "based on" credit, which his estate took issue with in a 2024 lawsuit against Warner Bros. concerning a different project (The Pitt), arguing his contributions warranted a "created by" credit for the Westworld series.
 Ed Brubaker served on the writing staff as supervising producer, co-writing the fourth episode with Nolan.
 HBO later announced that Westworld had been "taken to series" and that it would premiere in 2015.
 In August 2015, HBO released the first teaser, which revealed that the series would premiere in 2016.